Our Diversity Gives Us Strength

 While holding these positions at both Summerfest and Gravity, Kolander earned a double-major in Business Management and Business Marketing at Concordia University Wisconsin.
 She is an active member of ACM, CMA, SOLID and TONS.

-Prior to Activist, Stowell was an executive assistant to Liz Norris at Roar.
+Prior to Activist, Nathan was an assistant to the Head of Marketing at Roar.

 Kate Willingham is an Associate Manager at Activist Artists Management.

 Originally from North Carolina, Kate moved to Nashville in 2017, where she currently lives.
 She is a graduate of College of Charleston, where she earned her BA in Arts Management with a concentration in Music Business.
 While attending college, she interned at various Live Nation music venues in the Carolinas and at Big Deal Music Group in Nashville, TN.

 Upon graduating, she worked as a temp for Big Deal Music Group before starting at Roar as the assistant to partner Matt Maher in 2018.